Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-where we have also shown the asymptotic form for large $z$.
-Thus, in our confined system, we expect the state current magnitude far from the boundary to approach the free space results Eq.~(\ref{current10}) for large $\gamma$:

-So, the current contribution from the $l=0$ state is given by $i_{0,0}=\gamma$. \ This surprising result gives us both an expectation for our numerical results and implies that near the centre of the well, the probability current is nonzero.
-Moreover, it seems for very large $\gamma$, the current is expected to be a constant as a function of $\ell$ of a given sign.
-For $\ell<0$, the current contribution is approximately $0$, which is what would be expected in the bulk.
-However, for $\ell>0$ it is clear that the current contribution will be approximately $2\gamma$, which is unexpected because it implies that there exists non-zero current in the bulk of the sample.
+where $f_c\equiv\omega_c/(2\pi)$.
+Thus, in our confined system, we expect the bulk states in the LLL to contribute zero current, with the exception of the $\ell=0$ state.
+Results are presented for positive $\ell$ (but $n_r=0$) states as well.
+These states exist outside the LLL, but since we did not have to restrict the sign of $\ell$ to proceed with our calculation, we show this result for completeness.
+Note that these positive $\ell$ states contribute current that flows in the positive $\boldsymbol{\hat{\phi}}$ direction.
+In contrast to the negative $\ell$ states, the positive $\ell$ states all circulate in the direction expected classically (through the Lorentz force), but are energetically unfavourable.
+Numerical results for probability current in our confined system are shown in Fig.~(\ref{tot_curr_LLL}).

-Numerical results are shown in Fig.~(\ref{prob_current2}) for (a) negative $\ell$ states and for (b) positive $\ell$ states.
-The expectations from our earlier analytical analysis are borne out by these figures.
-In Fig.~(\ref{circ_vec_field}) we show a vector plot of the current for a ``bulk'' state in (a) ($\ell = -25$) and an edge state in (b) ($\ell = -300$), with the plots on the right showing the same result in more detail.
+Finally, we show a vector plot of the current for an LLL ``bulk'' state in (a) ($\ell = -25$) and an LLL edge state in (b) ($\ell = -300$) in Fig.~(\ref{circ_vec_field}) , with the plots on the right showing the same result for the region in the red square box expanded in more detail.

-The calculation of current is shown in Figure~(\ref{current}); these are numerical results for the current in the $\hat{\phi}$ direction, and the agreement with the analytical estimate, Eq.~(\ref{current15}) is remarkable.
-Our numerical results are also in qualitative agreement with those shown by Lent,\cite{lent91} although he utilized smaller values of $\gamma$ (his $\beta \equiv 2\gamma$), and he showed pictorial vector plots for fairly small magnitudes of $\ell$ (which he calls $m$).
+Our numerical results are in qualitative agreement with those shown by Lent,\cite{lent91} although he utilized smaller values of $\gamma$ (his $\beta \equiv 2\gamma$), and he showed pictorial vector plots for fairly small magnitudes of $\ell$ (which he calls $m$).
 He also provides a nice description in terms of classical orbits, which we will not repeat here; the reader is referred to Ref.~[\onlinecite{lent91}] for this description.